theforeman/foreman-packaging/README.md

 Dependencies are built using the spec files found under rpms/ in this repo.
 Pull requests gladly accepted for these to the `master` branch.

+Koji's repos are built using the files under comps/, new packages and dependencies must be added here.

 Debian
 ======
 The Debian and Ubuntu packaging files are kept here too (despite the name).